mmichlin66/mmichlin66.github.io/mimcss/guide/assigning-names.md

 Under the Scoped mode, the string value of the `myStyles.emphasized.name` property will be `".MyStyles_emphasized"`, while the string value of the `otherStyles.emphasized.name` property will be `".OtherStyles_emphasized"`.
 Under the Unique mode, the names might be created as `n25` and `n73`.
 This would be obviously much more difficult to debug.

 ## Explicit Names
 There are situations when we need to bypass the Mimcss name auto-generation.
 One use case is when we want to override a class that comes from a CSS file (remember that Mimcss is not "all-or-nothing" library).
 In this case, we can specify the names explicitly.
-The functions that produce named rules - `$class`, `$id`, `$var` and `$animation` - accept an optional parameter where we can provide the name as a string.
+The functions that produce named rules - `$class`, `$id`, `$var` and others - accept an optional parameter where we can provide the name as a string.
 For example,

 ```tsx
 class MyStyles extends css.StyleDefinition